vcokltfre/tutorial-old/content/tutorial/05-cogs.md

   - Note that sharding likely won't be of use to you until about 2,000 servers, and is enforced by the gateway at 2,500.
 - no-git : Whether the project should be created without a git project.

-A command to create a typic new bot might look like this:
+A command to create a typical new bot might look like this:

 `python -m discord newbot TestBot --prefix !`